 The collaboration among these cross-disciplinary and cross-sector partnerships is an opportunity to discuss common social problems and generate intentional solutions.
 Through their efforts the community’s most deep-rooted social problems can be positively impacted at a systems level.

-We are sponsoring the 2019 Diversity and Inclusion Summit which brings individuals together to learn how to influence change.
+Since 2019, we have been an annual sponsor of the Diversity, Equity, and Inclusion Summit which brings individuals together to learn how to influence change.
 The summit empowers participants to take an active role in shaping an inclusive culture by providing the tools necessary to become a D&I advocate in the community where are headquartered.

 Ensuring a harassment-free work environment